Golden Syrup:

 Frequently Asked Questions

-1 cup of Golden Syrup weighs 340 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Golden Syrup weighs 340 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-How many cups is 340 grams of Golden Syrup?
+- How many grams is ¼ cup of Golden Syrup?